-Management recommends that the Combined Operations & Audit, Finance, and Administration Committee accept and forward to the Board of Commissioners for approval, the request for additional funding to increase the contract amount from \$498,750 to \$554,750.
+The Committee recommends that the Board of Commissioners approve the request for additional funding, to increase the contract amount for McGriff, Seibels & Williams, for broker of record services, from \$498,750 to \$554,750.

 The Operating Budgets provide funding for the broker of record services.